T-Pain: 2007–2009: Three Ringz

-2009–2012: RevolveR
+2009–2012: Revolver

-He collaborated with country pop singer Taylor Swift for the CMT Music Awards, performing "Thug Story", a parody of Swift's hit single "Love Story".
+He collaborated with Taylor Swift for the CMT Music Awards, performing "Thug Story", a parody of Swift's hit single "Love Story".
 In an interview with MTV, T-Pain announced that he would release his fourth studio album in November 2009 and that its title would be UBER.
 He stated that although he originally wanted to release the album in the summer of 2010, his label had pushed the release forward.
 However, the album was not released in 2009.

 An iPhone application called "I Am T-Pain", featuring an auto tuner, allowing fans to record and modify their own voice to accompany an instrumental collection of T-Pain's music, was released in September 2009.
 In July 2009, T-Pain endorsed the 2009 T-Pain Killa Cam-Pain, a grassroots effort to help him become elected as president of Florida State University.

 In November 2009, T-Pain released the first single from his fourth studio album, "Take Your Shirt Off".
 The single only managed to reach number eighty on the Hot 100, and was later dubbed a promotional single.
-In February 2010, he released "Reverse Cowgirl" featuring Young Jeezy, which was the official lead single from his fourth studio album.
+In February 2010, he released "Reverse Cowgirl" (featuring Young Jeezy), which was the official lead single from his fourth studio album.
 He later release an updated version of the song excluding Young Jeezy's verse and adding a new bridge.
 The single reached number seventy-five on the Hot 100 and number sixty-four on the Hot R&B/Hip-Hop Songs chart, becoming a mild hit.
 The single has since been dubbed a promotional single.
 T-Pain was later featured on the "We Are the World 25 for Haiti" single in February 2010, which reached number two on the Hot 100.
-In March 2010, T-Pain developed and starred in Cartoon Network's Adult Swim animated musical special, Freaknik: The Musical.
+In March 2010, T-Pain developed and starred in Adult Swim's animated musical special, Freaknik: The Musical.

 T-Pain released a mixtape on his Nappy Boy label in February 2010, T-Pain Presents: Nappy Boy All Stars Vol.1, which contained remixes of songs including "Forever" by Drake.
-On May 5, 2011, he announced another mixtape, prEVOLVEr, serving as a predecessor to his album.
+On May 5, 2011, he announced another mixtape, Prevolver, serving as a predecessor to his album.
 The mixtape including collaborations from artists such as Lil Wayne and Field Mob.
-In June 2010, T-Pain confirmed that his fourth studio album, now titled RevolveR, had been completed and mastered, but that it would not be released until album sales increase.
+In June 2010, T-Pain confirmed that his fourth studio album, now titled Revolver, had been completed and mastered, but that it would not be released until album sales increase.
 T-Pain's first feature film, Lottery Ticket, was released on August 20, 2010.
 In October 2010, T-Pain release his third promotional single, "Rap Song".
 The song charted poorly, peaking at 89 on the Hot 100.